ouafcode/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - Task12: Write a function that prints the numbers from 1 to 100 separated by a space.

 - TASK13: Write a program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line.

+- Task14: Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).